failure-driven/blog/content/post/rails-camp/commit-14-render-images.md

   have seen it

-  I did a memorial for a mother - strength, hope and courage and I miss splet it strentgh after 2 hours she put it on facebook before anyone realised
+  I did a memorial for a mother - strength, hope and courage and I miss splet it strength after 2 hours she put it on facebook before anyone realised

   Fucking up tattoos and then covering them up to pass - test driven tattooing

-  after the fuck up I paid for lazer removal and fix it
+  after the fuck up I paid for laser removal and fix it

-  I tattoed her a few times before the accident, pretty close as tattooer and client.
+  I tattooed her a few times before the accident, pretty close as tattooer and client.
 It was pretty shitty, and it is shitty for her, she was cool about it, it still sux,

+## Lolcommit

 ![commit 14 Eathan Langford](http://s3-ap-southeast-2.amazonaws.com/failure-driven-blog/railscamp-24-woodfield-hobart/commit_14_eathan_langford_2b21d630629.gif)